themindfuldev/talk-10-tips-for-writing-maintainable-code-in-backbone/README.md

   - coordinate modules
 - A Router's main (and only) purpose is to define routes and delegate the flow to different parts of the application.
 - According to MVC, *Controllers* should deal with such things as Models, Collections, Views and Modules.
-- Even though Backbone.js is MV*, there is nothing wrong on creating Controllers just as any other Module.
+- Even though Backbone.js is MV*, there is nothing wrong on creating Controllers just as any other module.

 ----